abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 For those wanting to conserve disk space on their EuroPi, the script with hysteresis mitigation only (no knob pass-through mitigation) is a good compromise between script length and functionality.
 Also, "pass-through" mitigation is not as important as "hysteresis" mitigation, especially since we aren't switching 'modes' with this simplified 'Trigger Gate Delay' script.

 - [trigger_gate_delay.py - hysteresis](/projects/libraries/code/trigger_gate_delay_HYSTERESIS.py) - hysteresis mitigation only

+### Summary

+- [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script, with gate delay feature and internal clock mode.
+- [Trigger Gate Delay](/projects/libraries/europi-trigger-to-gate/#trigger-gate-delay) script, without the clock mode functionality.
+- [Documentation](/projects/libraries/europi-script-utils) on my Scheduler, Hysteresis Mitigation and Knob Pass Through Utility Functions, which you can use in your own EuroPi scripts.